edhirst/MODAnalyzer/README.md

      ```

    If you would like to perform plotting for PFCs, run the Python script `python/pfc_parse.py` and then run `python/plots.py` with the same arguments as before.
 Make sure to uncomment the lines in plots.py producing the parsed_pfc_hists if you would like to plot the PFC observables.
 Furthermore, to generate plots for additional variables, you can modify or add in create_multi_page_plot commands to `python/plots.py`.
 See `python/plots.py` for examples of linear, log, and PFC plot outputs.
+Plots currently get output into the plots/version 1 subdirectory.
+Change the default_dir in `python/plots.py` if you would like to modify this, making sure the directory exists.

 ## TODO
 - [ ] Fix plot formatting.